SuperOfficeDocs/superoffice-docs/docs/online/system-requirements.md

 * Microsoft Office 2016
 * Microsoft Office 2013
 * Microsoft Office 2010
-* Support for Google and Office365 authentication and document storage
+* Support for Google and Microsoft 365 authentication and document storage

 ### Documents in CRM online